EPSRC Centre for Doctoral Training in Cyber Security

 CDT recruitment typically runs from November to April, to select students for the CDT cohort starting every October.
 Selected applicants are awarded fully-funded PhD studentships (stipend and College fees) for four years.
 We consider applications from candidates with undergraduate and masters qualifications in a wide range of disciplines, including, but not limited to, mathematics, computer science, and electrical and electronic engineering.

-We have now concluded recruitment for the CDT cohort to start in September 2016.
-We are planning to open for applications for the 2017/18 cohort in November 2016.
+We will open for applications for the 2017/18 cohort (to start their studies in Sep 2017) in November 2016.
 In the meantime, candidates interested in pursuing their PhD studies in cyber security at Royal Holloway may also want to check the PhD programme in the Information Security Group.
 This is a 3-year, research-based PhD programme, with no compulsory training and no deadline for applications.
 You can learn more about the ISG PhD programme here.

 Please explore the links below to find out more about Royal Holloway's CDT in Cyber Security.